 Financial Health and Cash Flow

-Strong financial statements give lenders confidence in a business's financial stability, making qualifying for favorable loan terms easier.
+Strong financial statements give lenders confidence in a business's financial stability, making it easier to qualify for favorable loan terms.
 Solid balance sheets, income statements, and tax records all help demonstrate the company's overall creditworthiness.

 Positive cash flow is equally important, showing a clear ability to manage expenses and repay loans.
-Lenders often prioritize businesses with steady inflows because they reduce the risk of default and signal long-term financial health.
+Lenders often prioritize businesses with steady cash flows because they reduce the risk of default and signal long-term financial health.

 Loan Application and Underwriting